gbdev/pandocs/src/Four_Player_Adapter.md

 to.
 As more Game Boys connect and properly reply to pings, the upper bits of the STAT bytes are turned on.

-In this way, each Game Boy broadcasts across its presence across the link cable network.
+In this way, each Game Boy broadcasts its presence across the link cable network.
 It also acts as a sort of acknowledgement signal, where software can drop a Game Boy if the DMG-07 detects an improper response during a ping, or a Game Boy simply quits the network.